- At Home Treatment

 Antibiotics and outer ear infections

 - The most recent policy statement by the American Academy of Pediatrics (AAP) encourages pain management and not antibiotics as the initial approach to most outer and middle ear infections.
-Since outer ear infections (swimmer’s ear) are generally bacterial in cause, this type of ear infection can be prevented by avoiding prolonged ear canal immersion.
+Since outer ear infections (swimmer’s ear) are generally bacterial in the cause, this type of ear infection can be prevented by avoiding prolonged ear canal immersion.

 - Antibiotic eardrops have been shown to accelerate the healing process in swimmer’s ear, but avoiding prolonged water in the ear canal also is highly recommended.
-Rarely, severe cases of swimmer’s ear will cause the ear canal tissue become swollen shut.
+Rarely, severe cases of swimmer’s ear will cause the ear canal tissue to become swollen shut.
 To treat this, an "ear wick" is placed in the ear to allow the antibiotic eardrops into the narrowed ear canal.
 Oral antibiotics often are used in severe cases.